andreiconst/MDP-Centrale---Assigment-2-Similarity-joins/README.md

 ## Preliminary information

-In this assignment we will design code to implement document comparison.
+In this assignment we will design algorithms to implement similarity joins.
 As data we will use the complete Shakespeare corpus and treat each line as a document.
-The final aim will be to select only the lines that are more similar than a fixed threshold of 0.8.
+The final aim will be to select only the lines/documents that have a similarity above a fixed threshold of 0.8.

 ## Pre-process the input

 The preprocessing of the input required us to get rid of all non alpha-numerical characters, and to order the words in the sentence by ascending order of global frequency.<br /><br />

-We could not manage to do this in one pass through memory, even though we imagnine there might be a way to do so.
+We could not manage to do this in one pass through memory, even though we imagine there might be a way to do so.
 Instead we relied on a preprocessing in two phases. <br />

-1- Count all the words, and store them along with their frequencies in a table 2- Read this table in the reduce phase in order to figure out in which order to add the words<br /><br />
+1- Compute words frequencies, and store them in a file 2- Read this table in the reduce phase in order to figure out in which order to add the words<br /><br />

-The code for the first is pretty straight forward and relies on the code we implemented for the first assignment, in counting the stopwords.<br /><br />
+The code for the first part of the preprocessing is pretty straight forward and relies on the code we implemented for the first assignment, in counting the stopwords.<br /><br />

-The Second part of the code is more interesting.
+The second part of the preprocessing is more interesting.
 Below the mapper part of the code.
 We read the data, and tokenize the text, outputting a line code as key, and the words as values.

 ```javascript